-Finding Help Off-Campus
+Finding Help Off-Campus and Virtually

 CAPS provides short-term counseling to students.
 Students in need of longer-term, or more specialized care, can use the links below to help locate a mental health provider or additional support in their area.
 A guide for navigating insurance coverage for off-campus services can be found here.
 If you need additional help in locating mental health services, please contact us at 973-761-9500.

-The Shrink Space is a referral service Seton Hall University has partnered with to help students connect with off-campus mental health providers.
+Welltrack Connect is a referral service Seton Hall University has partnered with to help students connect with off-campus mental health providers.
 Search for local Seton Hall community providers or access their nationwide directory to find therapists, psychiatrists and treatment facilities, who meet your particular needs.
 Visit their student FAQ guide and college mental health blog for more information on what to expect during a first session, navigating your insurance, and how to assess if the therapist is a good fit for you.

 To search for a provider: